-- Cut two slices of tofu from the block that are 1/4 inch to 1/2 inch thick.
-(Put the rest of the tofu in a covered container and refrigerate for other uses.)
+- Cut two slices of tofu from a vacuum-packed block of super firm tofu.
+The slices should be 1/4 inch to 1/2 inch thick.
+(Tofu comes in 10 to 20 ounce blocks.
+Put the rest of the tofu in a covered container and refrigerate for other uses.)

-- Bring a non-stick skillet to a medium heat with extra virgin olive oil.
-When the oil is glistening, add the tofu slices to the skillet.
-Cook the tofu for about three minutes on each side, until slightly brown.
-While cooking, sprinkle both sides of the tofu with kala namak and freshly ground pepper.
-(I use about 1/8 teaspoon of kala namak on each side of tofu.)
+- Bring a non-stick skillet to a medium heat with oil.
+Cook the tofu slabs for about three minutes on each side, until slightly brown.
+While cooking, sprinkle both sides of the tofu with kala namak, granulated onion, and nutritional yeast flakes.
 After the tofu has browned on both sides, set them aside on a plate.

 - Leave the skillet at a medium heat, and put a whole wheat tortilla in it.
 On half of the tortilla, sprinkle shredded cheese, red bell pepper slices, diced onion, spinach, and eggy tofu.
 Finally top them with the remaining cheese pieces.

 - Fold the tortilla in half and continue cooking until the cheese has melted and the tortilla is evenly browned on both sides.
 (If the tortilla has browned completely before the cheese melts, turn off the heat, and cover the skillet with a lid for a couple of minutes.)

 - Cut the quesadilla into two or three even pieces and serve with salsa and/or guacamole.
 Garnish with cilantro (optional).